haoliuhl/ringattention/README.md

 - `bpt/tools/` contains utility functions for training, logging, profiling, etc.

 ## Usage
-An example script for training a 3B Transformers with 65536 context window length on 1 A100 80GB using blockwise parallel transformer is as follows:
+An example script for training a 3B Transformers with 65536 context window length on 1 A100 80GB using blockwise parallel transformer is as follows.
+Firstly generate the training data (e.g OpenWebText) using `bpt/tools/prepare_owt.py`.
+Then run the following script:
 ```bash
 #! /bin/bash